apitrace/apitrace/BUGS.markdown

   There is no way to distinguish the fake calls from those actually made by the application yet.

+* Huge traces will be generated for applications that make extensive use of immediate mode drawing (ie., glBegin/glEnd), use vertex/element arrays in user memory, or generate a lot of dynamic vertex data per frame.

+  However, this should not be a problem for modern OpenGL applications that make an efficient use of VBOs and vertex shaders.

 * On MacOSX, the internal OpenGL calls done by GLU are not traced yet.

 Retracing
 ---------

+* Replaying can take substantially more CPU due to the overhead of reading the trace file from disk.

+  However, the overhead should not be significant for modern 3D applications that do efficient use of VBOs and vertex shaders.
+The communication between CPU to GPU can easily be a bottleneck on the powerful discrete GPUs of nowadays, and trace overhead tend to be propotional so it is not a coincidence that applications that are optimized for modern GPUs will also be traced and replayed efficiently.

 * glretrace needs to infer window sizes from glViewport calls, because calls that create/resize windows happen outside of OpenGL and are not traced.